 - Date, columns, search filters – export only those data you require.
 This will remove the clutter and confusion caused by unnecessary data.

-- Not just orders, export WooCommerce products, coupons, users, posts; any WordPress custom post type data using filters.
+- Not just orders, export WooCommerce products, coupons, users, customers, posts; any WordPress custom post type data using filters.

 - With compatibility with other top plugins, you can export memberships, bookings, subscriptions, cost of goods, SEO fields data as well.

-Smart Manager, you can export your CSV file, again and again, anytime you want.
+- Export your CSV file, again and again, anytime you want.

 This is very simple.
 You just need to know how to apply filters in Excel and that’s it.
 The insights will be right in front of your eyes.